The fundamental representation of pricing adjustments: Fundamental representation

 \subsection{Summary}

-When giving specific adjustment examples (as in the next section), we need to state \emph{either} the PDE for the base price $V$ as in Equation \eqref{eq:base-pde}, \emph{or} (equivalently) the stochastic representation as in Equation \eqref{eq:base-price-sde}, and likewise for the target price $\hat V$.
-Then Equation \eqref{eq:succinct-repr} gives the adjustment $U$.
+When giving specific adjustment examples, we need to state \emph{either} the PDE for the base price $V$ as in \eqref{eq:base-pde}, \emph{or} (equivalently) the stochastic representation as below, and likewise for the target price $\hat V$.
+Then \eqref{eq:succinct-repr} gives the adjustment $U$.
 In summary, using stochastic price representations,